Canopus-Development/Aeodos/docs/architecture/README.md

-# Aeodos Architecture
+# Aoede Architecture

 ## System Overview

-Aeodos is built on a modern, scalable architecture that combines FastAPI's high performance with AI-powered generation capabilities.
+Aoede is built on a modern, scalable architecture that combines FastAPI's high performance with AI-powered generation capabilities.

 ```mermaid
 graph TB